Green Building Operations

 Our Goals:

-• Establish Sustainability Coordinators at each of CDCR’s state-owned institutions.
-The Sustainability Coordinator’s role is to work with CDCR’s Energy and Sustainability Section to increase green operational practices.
+• We continue to work with our Sustainability Coordinators at each of our state-owned institutions, they work directly with our Energy and Sustainability Section to increase green operational practices.

 • Increase the visibility of CDCR’s sustainability program by developing newsletters, posters, SharePoint sites, etc.